Information Literacy, big picture investment ideas, general

 Kontent Konsult

-my recommendation for the two best alternative energy investments on the ASX, look
+on alternative energy investments on the ASX, look

 "This is going to be one of the worst economic downturns